canonical-web-and-design/practices/coding/javascript.md

 [CRBS-UI](https://git.launchpad.net/~crbs/crbs/+git/crbs-ui/tree/), while under active development, probably best reflects our standards for React projects currently.

-[build.snapcraft.io](https://github.com/canonical-websites/build.snapcraft.io) - a bit dated, but first fully React centered project in the webteam.
+[build.snapcraft.io](https://github.com/canonical-websites/build.snapcraft.io) - a bit dated, but first fully React-centred project in the webteam.
 Our first use of React, server-side rendering, Redux, Enzyme, etc. While it doesn't fully follow our current standards, it may be a good place to check how some of these libraries were used.

 [canonical-webteam/react-starter](https://github.com/canonical-webteam/react-starter) was created to provide a codified example of our standards for React projects (Prettier, AirBnB style).
 While potentially still a useful reference, it should mostly be considered deprecated as it may not accurately reflect some of the choices we've made in real-world projects.